This week the U.S. Census Bureau reported that the American poverty rate has reached 14.3%, the highest it has been in

 Trying to imagine keeping a roof over my head, sufficient food in my belly, and clothes on my back on that amount of money is difficult.
 But even if this was possible, human beings need more than food, shelter, and clothes.
 Try to imagine, with this amount of money, maintaining friendships and romantic partnerships, nurturing your children’s emotional health and educational potential, having pride and comfort in your home and personal appearance, finding the resources to invest in your own human capital, or giving yourself a modicum of leisure.
 Poor people are human too and these numbers only begin to scratch the surface of the kind of deprivation many Americans suffer every day.

-Images borrowed from Graphic Sociology.Lisa Wade is a professor of sociology at Occidental College.
+Images borrowed from Graphic Sociology.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.